 Hulu's most popular plan

 Hulu offers three different tiers when it comes to signing up for a monthly subscription.
-The most popular plan is also the cheapest at $6 a month.
+Starting Oct.
+8, 2021, the most popular plan is also the cheapest at $7 a month.
 The ad-supported plan allows streaming on two devices simultaneously and provides access to Hulu's entire on-demand catalog of popular series, hit movies, Hulu Originals, and tons of kid-friendly content with limited ad interruption.

 The ad-free experience